ncapps/head-first-design-patterns-javascript/README.md

 7. **Command** - Encapsulates a request as an object, thereby letting you parameterize other objects with different requests, queue or log requests, and support undoable operations
 8. **Adapter** - Converts the interface of a class into another interface the clients expect.
 Adapter lets clases work together that couldn't otherwise because of incompatible interfaces.
 9. **Facade** - Provides a unified interface to a set of interfaces in a subsystem.
 Facade defines a higher-level interface that makes the subsystem easier to use.
+10. **Template Method** - Defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
+Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.

 ## Introduction to Design Patterns